 Studies have shown that HIIT workouts are effective for muscular hypertrophy, meaning increased muscle size and strength.
 Those who include jumping rope in their workout routine, especially high intensity interval training jump rope programs, are likely to find increased muscle building and improved overall physical fitness levels.

 Those looking to add muscle mass should know that adequate protein supports muscle building and improves recovery time.
-So in addition to jumping rope, a fitness minded person may want to incorporate a protein shakes diet plans to help support muscle mass growth and maintenance.
+Alongside jumping rope, a fitness enthusiast might consider incorporating a protein shakes diet plan to support muscle growth and maintenance.

 Is Jump Rope a Good Cardio?

 It’s been established that jumping rope can help to build muscle and lose weight.
-But is jumping rope a good form of cardio?
+In addition to that, jumping rope is also a good form of cardio!

 This works by challenging the vital heart and lungs to deliver adequate oxygen to the muscles of the body.

-One Month Jump Rope Before and After Pictures + My Jump Rope Results & Experience
+One Month Jump Rope Before & After Pictures + My Jump Rope Results & Experience

 Before and after photos and personal weight loss stories are some of the most motivating materials for those wanting to achieve their fitness goals.
 Check out the incredible results below of those who dedicated their time to jumping rope to improve their health and appearance.